This article discusses the many benefits of using aloe vera for your dog.

 - For dogs who’ve had any kind of surgery, application of aloe vera gel can work wonders by reducing a great deal of irritation and inflammation.
 Dogs should be prevented from licking off any of the gel because it should be left on the wound or problem area as long as possible.
+SEE THE PRECAUTIONS BELOW.

-I LOVE George’s 100% ALOE VERA FOR INTERNAL USE – It’s ALL NATURAL, TASTELESS, CONTAINS NO CITRIC ACID, NO REFRIGERATION NECESSARY
+We LOVE George’s 100% ALOE VERA FOR INTERNAL USE – It’s ALL NATURAL, TASTELESS, CONTAINS NO CITRIC ACID, NO REFRIGERATION NECESSARY

 Plus, it’s made from the same variety of aloe plant that the Road Runner bird (not the cartoon) prefers to drink from, and we all know that our animal friends have a little more insight into what’s good and what’s not!